MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/router/get-started-router.md

 ---
-title: Quickstart - Create a Job Router Client
+title: Quickstart - Submit a Job for queuing and routing
 titleSuffix: An Azure Communication Services quickstart
-description: In this quickstart, you'll learn how to create a Job Router client within your Azure Communication Services resource.
+description: In this quickstart, you'll learn how to create a Job Router client, Distribution Policy, Queue, and Job within your Azure Communication Services resource.
 author: jasonshave
 manager: phans
 services: azure-communication-services